martinber/dl_football_detection/README.md

     - The original idea is to train convolutional filters that can easily detect the patters in the ball, to do simple object detection without region proposals, etc.

+    - A U-net model is also tested, which is basically the same idea.

 - Automatize hyperparameter search.